Ogden Central station: History

-The site of the Transit Center is in a railroad yard that has been active since 1869, when the first transcontinental railroad reached the area.
-Because of its long use as a railroad yard, and the accompanying hazardous waste. it was also a Superfund site.
+The station is located next to a railroad yard that has been active since 1869, when the first transcontinental railroad reached the area.
+Because of its long use as a railroad yard and the accompanying hazardous waste. it was also a Superfund site.
 Therefore, as part of the construction, UTA was required to have a groundwater and soil management plan.
 As a result of the overall efforts in this development of brownfield, UTA and Ogden City received the Phoenix Award from the Phoenix Awards Institute.